Michaela Bramwell (2020)

 Preserving the Charm: Pittsboro, NC

-Our first indication of this tightly knit community is in sitting down to dinner at S & T Soda Shop, a downtown restaurant that Cindy noted as one of her favorites.
-Upon opening the menu, we begin reading about the history of the Soda Shop, stumbling across the restaurant’s special acknowledgement of Cindy Edwards, one of the founding proprietors.
-Pittsboro’s community culture shined at S & T Soda Shop, where everyone seemed to be on a first name basis with each other, frequently moving from table to table to visit friends.
+Our first indication of this tightly-knit community is in sitting down to dinner at S & T Soda Shop, a downtown restaurant that Cindy noted as one of her favorites.
+Upon opening the menu, we begin reading about the history of the Soda Shop, stumbling across the restaurant’s special acknowledgment of Cindy Edwards, one of the founding proprietors.
+Pittsboro’s community culture shined at S & T Soda Shop, where everyone seemed to be on a first-name basis with each other, frequently moving from table to table to visit friends.
 Though outsiders, we were warmly greeted at the door and graciously taken care of by our young, energetic waitress.
 Not only was the service good, but the sandwiches, burgers, and milkshakes were a perfect combo.

 Leaving S & T Soda Shop we wandered to a side street to explore the Food Truck Rodeo, another event thatmany locals recommended.
 The Rodeo boasted an assortment of food and drink options spanning from the Carolina Brewing Company to sub-sandwiches, and mini donuts to Italian ice, there was certainly something for everyone.
 Hosted by the Pittsboro Roadhouse General Store, the Rodeo was set up in a parking lot where people gathered at tables, enjoying their Saturday evening with good friends and good food.